C0de871/Slicing-Tree/README.md

 or just download the zip folder and extract it

 ## To run
-Just run the jar file which exists in folder named "executable".
+Just run the .exe file which exists in folder named "executable".
 Or run the source code using your IDE 😊😊.

 ## Note